Last Updated: 23rd August 2024

 Will your company be outsourcing social media training, or will that be handled in-house by you?

-As Employee Advocacy is unlikely to be your primary focus, how will these tasks fit in with your day-to-day job?
+As employee advocacy is unlikely to be your primary focus, how will these tasks fit in with your day-to-day job?

 But, from our experience in supporting hundreds of employee advocacy programs, these are the 3 primary responsibilities of a program manager:

-1. Creating and Curating Content.
 Providing employees with up-to-date company content, industry news, and social media captions/images.

-2. Internal Communication.
-Support, encouragement, onboarding, and monitoring EGC (Employee-Generated Content).
+Providing support, encouragement, onboarding, and monitoring EGC (Employee-Generated Content).

-3. Tracking Results.
 Finding ways to improve based on company goals, and demonstrating ROI to leadership.

-Now we’ve established what your goals and responsibilities are, let’s jump into how you can achieve them. πŸš€
+Now we’ve established what your goals and responsibilities are, let’s jump into how you can achieve them!

 Getting The Fundamentals In Place

-The best way to manage an employee advocacy program is to make it as clear and easy as possible for employees. πŸ‘
+The best way to manage an employee advocacy program is to make it as clear and easy as possible for employees.

 It’s not a case of onboarding everyone and leaving them to it…